-It has long been posited that we retain the most information through “experiential learning,” which engages in practical, hands-on experience in a real-life context.
-Experiential learning consists of three key components.
+It has long been posited that we retain the most information through “experiential learning,” which is engaging in practical, hands-on experience in a real-life context.
+Experiential learning consists of three key components:

 - allowing associates to practice what they have been shown; and

 Experiential learning not only helps us retain more information through firsthand experience but also empowers us to better use and apply that knowledge in other contexts.
 In the legal setting, where associates are constantly dealing with new scenarios, this transferability of skills is invaluable.
-Training is ultimately useless if your associates fail to apply what they’ve learned to real assignments.
-That is why the top training programs simulate real work experience and allow associates to apply their knowledge in a safer environment.
-Work simulation can take shape in using mock transactions from past deals.
+Training is ultimately useless if your associates fail to apply what they’ve learned to real assignments, which is why the top training programs simulate real work experience and allow associates to apply their knowledge in a safer environment.
+This can take shape in using mock transactions from past deals.

-Start incorporating experiential learning into your program by micro-learning, a training approach that delivers information in small, digestible chunks.
-The National Training Laboratories states that long sessions of passive learning - such as sitting through a two-hour PowerPoint training - average less than 30% retention.
+Start incorporating experiential learning into your program by using micro-learning, a training approach that delivers information in small, digestible chunks.
+The National Training Laboratories states that long sessions of passive learning—such as sitting through a two-hour PowerPoint training—average less than 30% retention.
 In contrast, brief micro-sessions that build over time using active and multiple methods of training average up to 90%.
 Try breaking up mock tasks into smaller sections and assign time guidelines so your associates know how much time a task typically takes but don’t have to worry about time running out.
 These smaller bursts of training also allow your employees to easily pick up their training without needing to set aside hours of their busy schedules.

 You should also consistently measure the effectiveness of your training program.
-Training effectiveness can be evaluated in a couple of ways.
-You can measure it as a degree to which associates’ performance improved by learning and as the return on your investment in them.
-Measuring training effectiveness can involve a combination of surveys to collect feedback on the training performance, assessment scores from before, during, and much more.
+Training effectiveness can be defined in a couple of ways; it is both a measure of the degree to which learning has improved your associates’ performances and a measure of the return on your investment in them.
+Measuring training effectiveness can involve a combination of surveys to collect feedback on the training performance, assessment scores from before, during, and after training, job or key performance indicators, and much more.
 Regardless of your methods, be sure to establish clear metrics and consistent ways of measuring those metrics.

 Ultimately, by investing and staying on top of your training, your associates will understand that you’re investing in them, which in turn motivates them to focus during the day-to-day grind, stay with your firm, and make long-term contributions.